Xinting-copter/FoundationTimeSeries_tutorial/tutorial.md

 train, test = df[:train_size], df[train_size:]
 ```

-### 5. Training the Model
+### 5. Test the Model

-Fit the Foundation model on the training data.
+Test the Foundation model on the test data.

 ```python
 # Train the model